MaziarHeidari2003/connect4/README.md

 Make sure to fix the front code urls , I mean the front code is not clean at all!
 So check it and change everywhere the code is sending requests to the backend.
 And add the localhost:8080 to the allowed origins

+## How to run bot vs bot game?

+Open the the bot_vs_bot script, wherever you see #TODO that's the part you should change.
+You should change the players emails to your email and your opponent email.
+Right now the make_move method is just a random method which produces an int between 0 and 6 and puts in the col variable.
+You should replace it with your own algorithm code.
+When you run the last block you should visit the web-page and login with one of the current players emails to be able to see the the game.
+Rember you have just 20 sec to do it!

+## How to run human vs bot game?

+Just like running bot vs bot game but this time you just have to have one make_move method which blongs to the bot.
+When you run the last block of the script you should go visit the web-page and go the watch-your-code-game .
+Remeber to be logged in with the right email.
+You are the human-player you should't login with the bot-related-email